Frequently Asked Questions - All FAQs

 Scores are usually posted within 2-4 days.
 To view your content test scores, you can log-in to the ETS website.

-You must go through the registration process with ETS to view dates and times for open testing locations.
+You must go through the registration process with Pearson to view dates and times for open testing locations.
 The CAT is offered seven days a week at most locations.

 The passing score for a TExES content exam is 240.
 The score is broken down by domain/competency areas on the exam.

-You can download the state study guide on the ETS website - http://www.texes.ets.org/prepMaterials/
+You can download the state study guide on the Pearson website - http://www.tx.nesinc.com/PageView.aspx?f=GEN_PreparationMaterials.html

 The Pre-Admission Content Test allows you to take your TExES content exam prior to enrolling in an alternative certification program.
-The PACT allows you to gain admission to a program if you do not have the necessary 12 semester credit hours in a given certification area.
+The PACT allows you to challenge any exam regardless of the number of credit hours you have on your transcript.